Last updated: November 6, 2018

 I checked 4 or 5 stores across all the Canadian sites and they had an equivalent or better cash back rate every time.
-And, if you refer some friends, they will throw in 15% of your friend's cash back as an additional credit to you.
+And, if you refer some friends, they'll throw in 15% of your friend's cash back as an additional credit to you.

-It's good to have more than one major player in the cash back game so there are more stores to choose from and you can choose the higher cash back rate between the two of them.
+It's good to have more than 1 major player in the cash back game so there are more stores available and you can choose the higher cash back rate between them.

-5) MBNA SmartCash Mall
+4) MBNA SmartCash Mall

 You can combine that with any of the sites listed above to get even more of a rebate on your online purchases.

 USA & Other Cash Back Sites

-And some of them even list some Canadian stores as well so you might want to check your favourite one of these as well before making a purchase at a Canadian store.
+And some of them even list Canadian stores as well so you might want to check your favourite stores before making a purchase.

 Their claim to fame is that they give 100% of the affiliate commission they receive from their partner stores directly to their users keeping none of it for themselves.